Fluent

 Running Fluent in Parallel in batch

-# Run this on the CSF login node to ask fluent to submit a batch job
+# Then run this on the CSF login node to ask fluent to submit a batch job

 ^ ^ ^ ^